chmlee/YAMD/README.md

 }
 ```
 The number of leading `#` of the list name determine how it is nested.
-Again, the leading spaces before the name doesn't matter.
-The nesting rule is simple: the lines follwing the name are together *one* element of the list,
+The nesting rule is simple: the lines following the name are together *one* element of the list,
-until the the line with list name starting with more or same numbers of `#`
+until the line with LOW with the same or more numbers of `#`
 YAMD supports up to 7 level of LOE.

 ```markdown